hooman118/hoo-wiki/zh/pages/principles/strengh.md

 Find more ways to incorporate activites that provide moments of unconscious excellence, moments when you thought, "How did I do that?".

 Appreciate the things that give you energy or enjoyment, either while doing them or immediately after finishing them.
-These are the activites that make you think "When can I do that again?"oo8ooojj
+These are the activites that make you think "When can I do that again?"